rolspace/www.rolandoramos.tech/rebuild/content/blog/the-ienumerable-group-by-overloads/index.md

    group person by person.Type;
 ```

-The parameter that creates the key is: <code>Func&lt;TSource, TKey&gt;</code>.
+The parameter that creates the key is: `Func<TSource, TKey>`.
 It takes an element of the type defined by the source collection and returns an element of the type defined in the selector delegate.
-In the example, the parameter is declared with the type: <code>Func&lt;Person, string&gt;</code>.
+In the example, the parameter is declared with the type: `Func<Person, string>`.

-The items in the collection are being grouped by the Type property into a collection that keeps the original type intact, that is to say, the grouping contains elements of type <code>Person.</code> If we iterate over the grouped collection, these are the results:
+The items in the collection are being grouped by the Type property into a collection that keeps the original type intact, that is to say, the grouping contains elements of type `Person`.
+If we iterate over the grouped collection, these are the results:

 <div class="table-responsive">
 <table class="table table-bordered">